Sixth Form Experience Curriculum Personal Development Student Support and Guidance Our Policies Summer challenge

 Monitoring progress

 Students will regularly have work assessed by their subject teachers.
 This will include a range of assessment techniques, including formative assessment that will provide detailed feedback and areas for improvement.
-Progress will be formally reported to parents through the whole school CAP system.
+Progress will be formally reported to parents through the whole school Common Assessment Point (CAP) system.
 These will be calendared at the beginning of each academic year.

 Support and intervention